reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 }, [url]);
 ```

 In development, `logVisit` will be called twice for every URL, so you might be tempted to try to fix that. **We recommend keeping this code as is.** Like with earlier examples, there is no *user-visible* behavior difference between running it once and running it twice.
 From a practical point of view, `logVisit` should not do anything in development because you don't want the logs from the development machines to skew the production metrics.
-Your component remounts every time you save its file, so it logs extra visits in development anyway.
+Your Component remounts every time you save its file, so it logs extra visits in development anyway.

 **In production, there will be no duplicate visit logs.**

 To debug the analytics events you're sending, you can deploy your app to a staging environment (which runs in production mode) or temporarily opt out of [Strict Mode](/reference/react/StrictMode) and its development-only remounting checks.
 You may also send analytics from the route change event handlers instead of Effects.
-For more precise analytics, [intersection observers](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) can help track which components are in the viewport and how long they remain visible.
+For more precise analytics, [intersection observers](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) can help track which Components are in the viewport and how long they remain visible.

 ### Not an Effect: Initializing the application {/*not-an-effect-initializing-the-application*/}